ravimore8386/DNA_BarID/README.md

 Video Tutorial

-System Requirements:
+### System Requirements:

-1. DNA BarID is developed for use on Microsoft WindowsÂ® operating systems: Windows 7 and 8 (32-bit and 64-bit).
+1. DNA BarID tool is tested on Windows 7 operating system.Windows 7 and 8 (32-bit and 64-bit).
 Currently not available for Macintosh, Linux and other platforms.
-We recommonds Windows 7 operating system.

 2. The minimum computer requirements: 2 GB of RAM and 100 GB of available hard disk space (on C: drive) with a Intel PentiumÂ® processor.